-The area of perfect compromise between degrees of liberalism is mapped out in Table 3.
-It demonstrates that somewhere between 3 and 4 both groups can find a payoff that satisfies them.
-It could be 3, 5 for both of them or 3,1 for illiberal groups and 3,9 for liberal society, depending on their bargaining positions.
+The area of compromise between degrees of liberalism is mapped out in Table 3.
+It demonstrates that somewhere between 3 and 4 both groups can find a satisfying payoff, that could be 3, 5 for both of them or 3,1 for illiberal groups and 3,9 for liberal society, depending on their bargaining positions.
 This area between 3 and 4 represents the Rawlsian "overlapping consensus."
 Both actors can agree that society will be guided on the basis of principles of political liberalism with reasonable pluralism.
 Illiberal groups do not have to become small liberal democracies but can exist within a liberal society as long as they follow the liberal principles of polity.